jeremy-code/ts-utils/README.md

     (s) => s.segment,
   );

-// segment by word
-// it filters out non-word-like segments (e.g. punctuation marks)
+/**
+ * Segment a string into an array of words.
+Filters out non-word-like segments
-// more reliable than input.split(" ")
+ * (e.g. punctuation marks).
+More reliable than input.split(" ").
+ */
 export const segmentByWord = (
   input: string,
   // if not interested in locale-specific word segmentation, may be ommitted and
-  // just set locale to undefined and do not provide options locales?: Intl.LocalesArgument, options?: Omit<Intl.SegmenterOptions, "granularity">, ) =>
+  // just set locale to undefined and do not provide options locales?: Intl.LocalesArgument, options?: Omit<Intl.SegmenterOptions, "granularity">, // exclude granularity, always "word" ) =>
   Array.from(
     new Intl.Segmenter(locales, {